• Skip to main content

 • Heat the oil to roughly 165C.
 You can test that the oil is ready by dropping a small amount of batter into the oil - it should bubble immediately.

-• Scoop up roughly 1 heaped tbsp of the onion bhaji mix and carefully spoon into the oil.
+• Scoop up roughly 1 heaped tablespoon of the onion bhaji mix and carefully spoon into the oil.
 Repeat with a few more spoonfuls, being careful not to overcrowd the pan.

 • Let the first batch of bhajis cook for 4-5 minutes or until they are golden brown.